tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/bookdown-theses.md

 [`Rmarkdown`](https://rmarkdown.rstudio.com/) and [`bookdown`](https://bookdown.org/yihui/bookdown/) are professional typesetting systems widely used in academia due to their ability to generate complex documents such as journal articles, books, technical reports, and more, with unparalleled output quality.

-This building block is created to equip you with the knowledge and tools to start creating this kind of documents yourself, with the use of these amazing systems!
+This building block is created to equip you with the knowledge and tools to start creating a document like your thesis yourself, with the use of these amazing systems!

 ## Getting Started